• Skip to primary navigation

 Why does my lasagna get watery?

 Watery lasagna is usually due to not giving the lasagna a 15-minute rest time after cooking.
 Another reason is using too many moisture-containing ingredients (like too much sauce).
-Add a few tablespoon of tomato paste if you need to thicken a thin sauce up.
+Add a few Tbsp of tomato paste if you need to thicken a thin sauce up.

 How Long Should Lasagna Sit Before Being Cut?